sian504/camera_and_curls/README.md

 The margin error issue was resolved by removing three of the four values from the margin-top of the about class.

-- ### As a returning user, I want to see new additions to the photographer's portfolio, so I can stay updated with their latest work and creative projects.

-    This was not acheived in this version of the site due to time constraints.
-If I had done this I believe I would have indicated new additions to the portfolio by creating a row of images at the top of the portfolio page indicated with a H2 heading of new additions.

 ### Lighthouse

 Lighthouse is a feature of Chrome developer tools that performs an audit of any URL that it's given and returns an overall score based on website's performance.
 When I audited the site it returned this: